cinchy-co/Documentation/cql/the-basics-of-cql/cql-statements-overview/cinchy-ddl-statements.md

 ## Create Table <a href="#create-table" id="create-table"></a>

-The CREATE TABLE statement is used to create a new table in a database.
+The **CREATE TABLE** statement is used to create a new table in a database.

-The column parameters specify the names of the columns of the table.The datatype parameter specifies the type of data the column can hold (e.g. varchar, char, int, date, etc.).
+The column parameters specify the names of the columns of the table.The datatype parameter specifies the data type the column can hold (such as varchar, char, int, date).

 **Syntax**